 How is the program staying COVID-19-safe?

 Although protective requirements have been relaxed, certain safeguards will still be in place.
 If conditions change, local guidelines issued by Larimer County or local authorities will be followed.
 Since in-person tax service will be provided, your cooperation will be appreciated by acknowledging that you are free of symptoms and have not been in close contact with anyone who has tested positive in the ten days prior to your appointment.
 AARP requires we report any positive tests that occur among our volunteers and taxpayer clients.

 Since 2005, the Estes Valley Library has hosted the AARP Foundation’s Tax-Aide services.
 The program is staffed by local volunteers who train in tax law and certify with the IRS.
-Appointments can be made to have both Federal and Colorado returns completed and efiled.
+Appointments can be made to have both Federal and Colorado returns completed and electronically filed.
 The Library partners by dedicating space, scheduling appointments and providing information to those using the service.
-Appointments will begin February 4th, the final day will be April 13th.

 Thanks for your interest!
 And we’ll see you at the Library!